G. M. Soeparmin: Military career

 Soeparmin entered the military during the Japanese occupation of the Dutch East Indies and served in the Japanese-sponsored Defenders of the Homeland.
-After Indonesia proclaimed its independence in 1945, Soeparmin entered the newly formed Indonesian Army and served as a company commander from 1951.
+After Indonesia proclaimed its independence in 1945, Soeparmin joined the newly formed Indonesian Army and served as a company commander from 1951.
 He was promoted afterward and commanded several battalions from 1951 until 1957.

 After commanding various military units, Soeparmin was rotated to the army headquarters and became a subaltern officer without any position.
 He was appointed as the chief of staff of the Udayana Regional Military Command two years later and served from 1959 until 1964.

 He was instructed by his superior to attend military courses at the Indonesian Army Command and General Staff College for several months in 1965.
-He was made as the Deputy Head of the Army Information Bureau shortly after finishing the courses and obtained the permit for wearing the Command and Staff Insignia in December 1965.
+He was made the Deputy Head of the Army Information Bureau shortly after finishing the courses and obtained the permit for wearing the Command and Staff Insignia in December 1965.

-Soeparmin was rotated again after serving deputy head for about four years.
+Soeparmin was rotated again after serving as deputy head for about four years.
 On 12 September 1969, he became the Deputy Head of the Indonesian Army History Center.
 His brief stint in the military history center ended in October 1971 after his appointment as a member of the People's Representative Council from the armed forces group.

 During his tenure as a member of parliament, Soeparmin was promoted from colonel to brigadier general.
-Seven months before his end of term in October 1977, Soeparmin went to Singapore as a part of a parliamentary delegation.
+Seven months before the end of his term in October 1977, Soeparmin went to Singapore as a part of a parliamentary delegation.